-Horizons programs narrow the achievement and opportunity gaps between underserved students in the United States and their more economically advantaged peers.
-The achievement gap is typically six months when a child begins kindergarten and grows to almost three years by fifth grade, making it nearly irreversible by middle school.
-Research suggests that a large contributor to the achievement gap is “summer slide,” the accumulated lack of summer experiences that cause a child to lose academic ground.
-Unfortunately, but not surprisingly, the majority of underserved students do not participate in enriching, constructive summertime activities, and too often return to school having lost more ground than their more well-resourced peers with ample access to out-of-school-time programs.
+Horizons programs narrow the opportunity gap between underserved students in the United States and their more economically advantaged peers.
+While all children face the possibility of an annual “summer slide,” the accumulated lack of summer experiences that cause a child to lose academic ground, many underserved students do not have access to enriching and engaging summertime activities, and too often return to school having lost more ground than their more well-resourced peers with ample access to out-of-school-time programs.

-Horizons programs break these cycles by targeting students from disadvantaged communities and effectively addressing the achievement and opportunity gaps by engaging scholars throughout their primary and secondary school years, teaching them essential skills needed to succeed in school, and exposing them to a full-spectrum of life opportunities.
+Horizons programs target students from underserved communities to effectively address the opportunity gap by engaging scholars at no cost throughout their primary and secondary school years, teaching them essential skills needed to succeed in school and exposing them to a full-spectrum of life opportunities.

 Horizons Atlanta provides its core six-week summer learning programs and additional year-round support to underserved metro Atlanta public school students who:

 - Qualify as low-income based on participation in the Free and Reduced Price Lunch program

-- Would benefit from intensive academic support (2/3 of our students perform below grade level in Reading and/or Math upon enrollment in the program)
+- Would benefit from intensive academic support (2/3 of our scholars perform below grade level in Reading and/or Math upon enrollment in the program)